 For example, if you select contact.visited, you might receive:

-Other event types will include relevant fields for that action.
+Other event types will include relevant fields specific to that action.

 👻 Why This Matters